Humanoid Factors: Design Principles for AI Humanoids in Human Worlds: Applying Humanoid Factors: Illustrative Experiment on a Humanoid

 \section{Applying Humanoid Factors: Illustrative Experiment on a Humanoid}

-Having introduced the four pillars of Humanoid Factors in Section~\ref{sec:framework} and discussed how they can be incorporated into training and evaluation in Section~\ref{sec:vla}, we now demonstrate their application through an empirical case study on a humanoid platform.
-While comprehensive evaluation should account for all four pillars, we focus here on the intersection of the Cognitive and Physical pillars.
-Specifically, we examine the question: \emph{Does training a robot to achieve geometric task success also lead to the acquisition of cognitively legible motion patterns required for predictable and comfortable human interaction?}
+Having introduced the four pillars of Humanoid Factors in Section~\ref{sec:framework} and discussed how they can be incorporated into training and evaluation in Section~\ref{sec:vla}, we now illustrate the framework through a proof-of-concept case study on a humanoid platform.
+This case study is intentionally narrow: one robot, one operator, and one reaching/pointing task.
+Its purpose is not to fully validate the HoF framework, but to show how a human-derived evaluation primitive can expose failure modes that task-completion metrics alone can miss.
+While comprehensive evaluation should ultimately account for all four pillars, we focus here on the intersection of the Cognitive and Physical pillars.
+Specifically, we examine the question: \emph{Does training a robot to achieve geometric task success also lead to motion patterns that remain cognitively legible to humans?}